ashutoshmjain/gita/src/mathuraChap06.md

 After banishing most of the `Rakshsas` from the adjoining areas, he along with leader of this movement — `Ugrasen` — named the area `Sur Sena` — a neighborhood watch of good people. `Maharishi` helped `Ugrasen` get the title of the king of this new formed state. `Ugrasen` was a rational king.
 He made `Mathura` his capital and brought peace to the long civil unrest that kick-started that fateful morning - the killing of his father alongside rest of the `Acharayas` at congregation.
 The first war between those who believed in a systemic change versus those who wanted to continue with the status quo — the ancient rules of the jungle.

-Finally, people felt safe again and order was restored. `Mathura` became a happening town and `Maharishi's` abode right at the center, by the river `Yamuna`, retained back its past glory.
+Finally, people felt safe again and order was restored. `Mathura` became a happening town and `Maharishi's` abode right at the center, by the river `Yamuna`, regained back its past glory.
 But not for long! `Rakshsas` (along with `Asuras`) kept plodding for no one is truly defeated in the physical wars.
 Their hopes  were on `Kansa` - the son and heir of `Ugrasen` who didn't cheer his father's austere devotion.
 He wanted to indulge for he believed you live only once.
 God was a concept created to withhold the powerful - he thought.
 He was a perfect foothold for `Asuras`.
 We will get to his story in a bit.

 As `Maharishi` grew older, he realized the evil was not race specific.
 There were good and bad actors on both sides of the aisle.
 And evil, in itself, was just a different vantage point.
 He was able to see both sides of the coin now.
 Both seemed right at the same time.

 > The compelling argument on the side of `Rakshsas` was simple — they asked if "One God" was full of love, why is there death and misery in the world?
 God can't be merciless.
 Why doesn't God let everyone live like him — always healthy and beautiful? `Matsya's` naive question opened the door of empathy in `Maharishi's` heart.
 He found her struggling the similar state that he himself resolved after much loss and violence.

 `Maharishi` also thought what if the `Rakshsas` he banished had gotten similar bad deal at the hands of fate.
 That couldn't be construed as their mistake for breeding contempt of God.
 If a young girl , felt this way, why wouldn't a mature `Asura` who had probably seen more hardships?
 But no one had ever put forth such unpretentious argument with a childlike naivety.
-Her unintentional deduction forced the `Yogi` to engage in a conversation — those who claim a connection with `Bramh` must answer the naive question ! `Maharishi` was himself surprised finding himself engaging with a woman half his age -  an anomaly because he rarely spoke.
+Her unintentional deduction forced the `Yogi` to engage in a conversation — those who claim a connection with `Bramh` must answer the naive question!

+`Maharishi` was surprised finding himself engaging with a folk lass half his age -  an anomaly because he rarely spoke.
 Even the kings had to wait to hear his sermons.
 He rarely blessed anyone.
 He never performed rites for money or favors.
 Nor did he indulge in religious debates — he was a silent seeker lost in himself.

 ## 6.3